Hearty Chickpea Soup with Vegetables

 ¼ cup red pepper, chopped

-½ cup raw cashew pre-soak, drained
+½ cup raw cashews pre-soaked, drained

-Pre-soak 1-2 cup of chickpeas the beans overnight.
+Pre-soak 1 cup dry chickpeas overnight.

-Stir in chickpeas and left over liquid.
+Stir in chickpeas with its left over liquid.

-Add tomatoes, stir and cook a further minute.
+Add tomatoes, stir and cook another minute.

 Season to taste with salt and cilantro.

 Red peppers are rich in vitamin C and antioxidant compounds.
 Lutein and zeaxanthin help to improve eye health.
-Onion and garlic contain compounds that help to quell inflammation, reduce elevated cholesterol and triglycerides, discourage blood clots, control blood sugar and improve gut health!
+Onion and garlic contain compounds that help to quell inflammation, reduce elevated cholesterol and triglycerides, discourage blood clots, control blood sugar, and improve gut health!
 As you can see, this is a heart-healthful, diabetic friendly recipe!

 © 2020, Wildwood Sanitarium.
 All rights reserved.